Part two of our Geelong-celeb list.

 Born Annika Schmarsel, Alice Ivy is Geelong born and raised, kickstarting her career in the music industry with the towns well-loved soul band The Sweethearts.
 Moving to Melbourne to study for a music industry degree, Ivy has been kicking goals ever since.

-With a reputation as one most exciting, rising musical talents in the country, and having performed more than 50 shows worldwide including Australian national tours with Flight Facilities, Vera Blue and The Jungle Giants, SXSW 2018, Falls Festival and Splendour In The Grass, Ivy’s eclectic signature sound spans sample-influenced soul, hip-hop and electronic pop that she brings to life live as a multi-instrumentalist.
+With a reputation as one of the most exciting, rising musical talents in the country, and having performed more than 50 shows worldwide including Australian national tours with Flight Facilities, Vera Blue and The Jungle Giants, SXSW 2018, Falls Festival and Splendour In The Grass, Ivy’s eclectic signature sound spans sample-influenced soul, hip-hop and electronic pop that she brings to life live as a multi-instrumentalist.
 With a trio of past singles on high rotation at triple j and a reputation for explosive live performances, Alice Ivy is fast becoming recognised as one of Australia’s most versatile and exhilarating artists.

 Dr Peter Larkins is an Australian doctor and media personality as well as a former athlete, born and raised in Geelong!